bigrepedge/labpipestest/README.md

 From the root directory run:

 ```
-$ python -m app serve_api
+$ python3 -m app serve_api
 ```

 This will start the flask development server on `localhost:5000` and will respond to all requests on `/api.`.
-This command is the same as running `python run.py`
+This command is the same as running `python3 run.py`

 ##### Client Server

 Start another terminal window, and from the same directory run:

 ```
-$ python -m app serve_client
+$ python3 -m app serve_client
 ```

 This will launch your browser and server the Vue application on `localhost:8080`.
 T